 If I Lose My Home to Foreclosure in New York, Can I Get It Back?

-No, you don't get the right to repurchase or "redeem" the home after the sale.
-Some states have a law that permits foreclosed homeowners to repurchase their home after the foreclosure sale, during what's called the "redemption period;" however, New York isn't one of them.
+Some states have a law permitting foreclosed homeowners to repurchase their home after a foreclosure sale during a "redemption period."
+However, New York isn't one of them.

 You can redeem the property before the foreclosure sale by paying the loan balance in full.
-The right to pay off the loan and stop the sale is called an "equitable right of redemption."
 Or, you might be able to make another arrangement with the lender before the sale that will allow you to keep the property.
-For example, the lender might agree to give you a loan modification, or you could get caught up on what you owe and reinstate the loan.
+For example, the lender might agree to modify your loan, or you could get caught up on what you owe and reinstate the loan.
 But you must arrange one of these options before the sale happens.

 Foreclosures in New York are "judicial," which means the lender must file a lawsuit in court to foreclose.
 As part of the foreclosure process, the court will enter a judgment and order the home sold to satisfy the debt.